 The private Jewish tour in Athens will continue taking you to a historical part of Athens, the neighborhood of Plaka built at the feet of the Acropolis.

-You will also visit the Jewish Museum of Greece, which is located at the heart of Plaka.
+You will also visit the Jewish Museum, which is located at the heart of Plaka.
 The Jewish museum is one of the finest museums in Europe, housing some truly intriguing and fascinating historical items and memorabilia.

 Later on, you will be visiting the Acropolis, the historical trademark of the city.